pedroanisio/jararaca/docs/api.md

 - `cwd`: Directory to run the command in

 Returns:
-- `CompletedProcess`: Subprocess result with stdout and stderr
+- A `CommandResult` object with returncode, stdout, and stderr attributes

 ### `format_result_output(name, status, details="")`